Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The half-length property

 These properties lead to the following proposition, which exhibits a family of representations of $F_2$ satisfying the half-length property.

-\begin{proposition} If $\rho:F_2\to \Isom(\H)$ is Coxeter extensible and the image of every primitive element of $F_2$ is loxodromic, then $\rho$ satisfies the half-length property. \end{proposition} \begin{proof} First, we see that $\rho$ is irreducible.
-Indeed, if it wasn't, then in particular, $A$ and $B$ would preserve the same point in $\partial \H$, and $\Ax A$ and $\Ax B$ would share an endpoint.
-But they are both perpendicular to $F_L$, and we get a triangle in $\overline{\H}$ with angle sum $\pi$: contradiction.
+\begin{proposition} If $\rho:F_2\to \Isom(\H)$ is Coxeter extensible and the image of every primitive element of $F_2$ is hyperbolic, then $\rho$ satisfies the half-length property.

+Moreover, $E([\rho]) = \frac16\PrimSys([\rho])$. \end{proposition} \begin{proof} First, we see that $\rho$ is irreducible.
+Indeed, if it wasn't, then in particular, $A$ and $B$ would preserve the same point in $\partial \H$, so $\Ax A$ and $\Ax B$ would share an endpoint.
+But they are both perpendicular to $F_L$, so we find a triangle in $\overline{\H}$ with angle sum $\pi$, contradicting Corollary 1 of \cite[\Thm 3.5.5]{Ratcliffe2006}.